antiufo/roslyn-linq-rewrite/README.md

 }
 ```
 **Allocations**: input array.

+*Note: the optimizing compiler has generated code using arrays, because the type was known at compile time.
+When this is not the case, the generated code will instead use a `foreach` and `IEnumerable<>`.*
+*Non-optimizable call chains and `IQueryable<>` are left intact.*
 ## Supported LINQ methods
 * `Select`, `Where`, `Reverse`, `Cast`, `OfType`
 * `First`, `FirstOrDefault`, `Single`, `SingleOrDefault`, `Last`, `LastOrDefault`